Your specialized wholesaler importer and manufacturer. Since 1981. Own production in Asia

-Obsidian represents two important aspects:
+Obsidian represents two important aspects of life:

 The dark stone directs the view also to the dark sides of life.
 Obsidian leads us to our hidden idiosyncrasies and then supports in the reconciliation with the shadow sides of our being.
 Thus in tune with ourselves, we can take new angles and develop perspectives for the second half of the year.
 With rediscovered abilities, we can swingingly tackle life.